Meetings and Events

 - First-time and student speakers: relax and be confident!
 People have chosen to come to your talk not to grade it or even to understand every detail, but because your talk’s title and abstract has attracted their interest and they want to hear more about your idea.
 There will be time for discussing the technical details with the experts after your presentation.

-More tips from the MAA
+More tips from the MAA and from the AMS.

 Do you have other advice to share or that you wish you had known before your talk?
 Contact the Indiana MAA Public Information Officer with your suggestions for this page!